nest-desktop/nest-desktop/docs/user/index.rst

 **Quick start**

-The video shows few steps to construct network and explore activity.
+The video shows the few steps to construct a network and explore its activity.
 For more information, please read :doc:`detailed guides of usage <usage>`.

 .. raw:: html